xinwenfu/GenCyber/README.md

   - Turn off the virus <a href="https://support.microsoft.com/en-us/windows/turn-off-defender-antivirus-protection-in-windows-security-99e6004f-c54c-8509-773c-a4d776b77960">real time protection</a>.
 The real-time protection is automatically turned on frequently by Windows, for example at a restart or after some time it was turned on.

 ## Lectures and hands-on
-Here are the lectures and hands-on labs at UMass Lowell.
+Here are the lectures and hands-on labs.
 The hands-on labs are at the end of a lecture.
 Some lectures are missing although all hands-on labs are over there.
 1. <a href="https://github.com/xinwenfu/GenCyber/tree/main/Python">Lecture 1</a> Python programming
 2. <a href="https://github.com/xinwenfu/GenCyber/tree/main/SoftwareSecurity">Lecture 2</a> Pentration testing and software security
 3. <a href="https://github.com/xinwenfu/GenCyber/tree/main/Networking">Lecture 3</a> Introduction to networking